oliveira-andre/calc_bills/README.md

-This project was idealized by me, when i started to note my bills in Markdown but the design of tables was hard to code, then as a programmer i automatized it i combine some simple select options, to calculate my bills and generate my template tables isn't perfect sometimes but still much faster than write the code.
+This project was idealized by me, when i started to note my bills in Markdown but the design of tables was hard to code, then as a programmer i automatized it i combine some simple select options, to calculate my bills and generate my template tables isn't perfect sometimes but still much faster than write the code...

 ## How to use